-On August 20, 2019, the FL TIG posted a public invitation on the DWH Trustee website (see link below) to submit project ideas for restoration in Florida related to six Restoration Types: Habitat Projects on Federally Managed Lands, Oysters, Sea Turtles, Marine Mammals, Birds, and Provide and Enhance Recreational Opportunities.19 Over 2,160 submissions were received and screened.
+Public input is an integral part of NEPA, OPA, and the DWH oil spill restoration planning effort.
+On August 20, 2019, the FL TIG posted a public invitation on the DWH Trustee website19 to submit project ideas for restoration in Florida related to six Restoration Types: Habitat Projects on Federally Managed Lands, Oysters, Sea Turtles, Marine Mammals, Birds, and Provide and Enhance Recreational Opportunities.20 Over 2,160 submissions were received and screened.